Information for educational purposes only

 What is ePSXe

-ePSXe for Android is a direct port of the long-running PC emulator ePSXe, rebuilt by epsxe software s.l. for ARM phones and Android TV.
-It reproduces original PlayStation hardware (PSX and PSOne) on Android, so games designed for a 1995 console run on a modern handset.
-The same project has shipped on Windows, Linux, and macOS for over two decades.
+ePSXe for Android is a straight port of the long-running PC emulator ePSXe, rebuilt by epsxe software s.l. for ARM phones and Android TV.
+It recreates the original PlayStation hardware (PSX and PSOne) on Android, so a game built for a 1995 console runs on a phone you bought this year.
+The same project has been shipping on Windows, Linux, and macOS for more than twenty years.

 The emulator is a legal utility.
-The Google Play release is a paid title from the same developer, priced at $3.75.
-The build covered here is that paid variant repackaged as a free APK by third parties for users in regions where the paid tier is unavailable or priced beyond local norms.
+On Google Play it sells for $3.75 from the same developer.
+The build covered here is that paid version, repackaged as a free APK by third parties for people in regions where the paid tier is missing or costs more than local norms allow.

-The emulator does not ship with games.
-The app reads ISO and BIN/CUE images from local storage and needs a PS1 BIOS file to boot most titles.
-Sourcing those is the user’s responsibility.
+The emulator does not come with games.
+It reads ISO and BIN/CUE images from your local storage, and it needs a PS1 BIOS file to boot most titles.
+Finding those is on you, the user’s responsibility.

 Key features